hapifhir/hapi-fhir-jpaserver-starter/src/test/smoketest/SMOKE_TEST.md

 // Verification Steps
 ```

-Users can setup custom environment variables for running tests locally against their own servers.
-This can be done by
-adding environment information within the `http-client.env.json` file.
+To run these tests against a specific server, configure the server details within the `http-client.env.json` file.
 By default, we provide the following:
 ```json
 {
   "default": {